No-Skids-Alliance/NSA/docs/source/content/10-walk-throughs/VulnHub/kioptrix_lv1/0-enumeration.rst

     OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
     Nmap done: 1 IP address (1 host up) scanned in 33.98 seconds

 Based on this quick scan, we can see that the system appears to be running `Linux`, with a number of open ports.
 We see `OpenSSH` on port 22, `Apache httpd 1.3.20` on ports 80 and 443, `Samba smbd` on port 139, and `RPC` (Remote Procedure Call) on ports 111 and 32768.
-We can also see that the target is running `Red-Hat Linux`, based on the information provided by `Apache`.
+We can also see that the target is running `Red Hat Linux`, based on the information provided by `Apache`.

 Now that we know what ports are available, we should prioritize them to determine which would be the most valuable targets for further enumeration.
 Based on personal experience, I will say that `OpenSSH` isn't likely to provide much data for enumeration, nor is `RPC` on ports 111 or 32768.
 As a result, we'll skip enumerating those ports, and will return to them only if our exploration of the `Apache` and `Samba` services prove fruitless.